 After you have completed your overseas screening and all NATO clearance requirements have been met, contact the nearest military Personal Property Shipping office (PPSO).
 Interviewers will explain how much you are entitled to ship and/or store.
-It normally takes 60-70 days from the US East Coast, 70-80 days from US West Coast to receive your personal property.
+Expect 60-70 days from the US East Coast, 70-80 days from US West Coast to receive your personal property.
 Remember you are going to mainland Portugal, not the Azores.

 They will also advise you on the number of copies of orders needed for your shipment.
 Be prepared to tell the interviewer what you want shipped and/or stored.
-If the military member cannot personally make arrangements for shipment, the spouse or other agent may act for you with a formal or limited Power of Attorney.
+If the military member cannot personally decide for shipment, the spouse or other agent may act with a formal or limited Power of Attorney.